skuzniak/skuzniak.github.io/_posts/2022-04-11-content-hub-for-developers.markdown

 I have set up a base class which consits of a Execute and SetUp methods.
 In a SetUp method I am creating a script context which is just an object based on [this documentation page](https://docs.stylelabs.com/contenthub/4.0.x/content/api-reference/scripting/stylelabs.m.scripting.types.v1_0.action.iactionscriptcontext.html).
 The Execute method contains actual script.

+    // IScript interface defines only Execute method public abstract class BaseScript : IScript
+    {
+        // This field is available withing the script to interact with the API protected IWebMClient MClient { get; private set; }

+        // This object contains the context of the script protected ScriptContext Context { get; private set; }

+        public BaseScript()
+        {
+            Uri endpoint = new Uri("https://contenthub.url/");

+            OAuthPasswordGrant oauth = new OAuthPasswordGrant
+            {
+                // These two values can be found in OAuth clients page in Manage section within Content Hub ClientId = "ID of the client",
+                ClientSecret = "Client secret,
+                // Username and password
+                UserName = "john.doe",
+                Password = "super_secret"
+            };

+            MClient = MClientFactory.CreateMClient(endpoint, oauth);
+            Context = new ScriptContext();

+            SetUp().Wait();
+        }

+        public abstract void Execute();

+        public abstract Task SetUp();
+    }

+And below is an example implementation

+    /*
+     * This example script always sets a relation between product
+     * for which it is run and the "Sweets" tag, represented by an id
+     * 33857
+     */
+    public class EnsureSweetsTags : BaseScript
+    {
+        public async override void Execute()
+        {
+            // Only contents of this method is used within Content Hub var tagsRelationName = "S.Demo.ProductToTags";
+            var sweetsEntityId = 33875;

+            // During development Context is set in the SetUp method below.
+In the script it is set by Content Hub var entity = Context.Target as IEntity;

+            await entity.LoadRelationsAsync(new RelationLoadOption(tagsRelationName));
+            var tagsRelation = entity.GetRelation<IChildToManyParentsRelation>(tagsRelationName);

+            tagsRelation.Add(sweetsEntityId);

+            await MClient.Entities.SaveAsync(entity);
+        }

+        public async override Task SetUp()
+        {
+            this.Context.Target = await MClient.Entities.GetAsync(33873);
+        }
+    }

 In this way I can develop my script inside Visual Studio, taking advantage of all of its cool features and once the script is ready I can simply copy it to Content Hub.
 This is maybe a little naive solution but it's a good start for something more comprehensive, like [this example Content Hub solution](https://github.com/sitecore/contenthub-vs-solution-example).